openSUSE/news-o-o/_posts/2011-04-09-opensuse-weekly-news-issue-170-is-out.markdown

 There is currently a team within Mozilla Labs which works on identity and contact
         management; the Mozilla Messaging group will be merged with this team.
-The new innovation group within Labs will be lead by current Messaging head David Ascher and focus on online communications and social interactions on the Web.
+The new â€œinnovation groupâ€ within Labs will be lead by current Messaging head David Ascher and focus on â€œonline communications and social interactions on the Webâ€.
         (...)

-
+â€

 ### Reviews and Essays

+â€œ

         [DesktopLinux: OpenSUSE 11.4 bolstered by Novell services, says review](http://www.desktoplinux.com/news/NS3982709075.html?kc=rss)